-

 Q: Is there a study abroad option?

 A: Yes - the International Seminar Week is a core part of the programme.
-This week-long trip takes place in either the USA or Europe and includes company visits, industry networking, and cultural experiences.
+This week-long trip takes place in Europe and includes company visits, industry networking, and cultural experiences.

 Q: Are scholarships available?